Senate Passes Dna Databank Expansion Bill

-The New York State Senate passed legislation for the largest expansion of the state’s DNA databank since it was created in 1994.
+The New York State Senate today passed legislation, sponsored by Senator Steve Saland (R-I-C, Poughkeepsie) and Senator Martin Golden (R-C, Brooklyn), for the largest expansion of the state’s DNA databank since it was created in 1994.
 The legislation mirrors the databank expansion plan proposed by Governor Cuomo in his Executive Budget to require people convicted of all felonies, as well as all misdemeanors in the penal law to submit DNA samples.

 Under the existing law, people convicted of about half the crimes that are committed are required to submit DNA samples, including every penal law felony and just 36 misdemeanor crimes in the penal law.
 The legislation would expand that list to include all felonies in state law and every penal law misdemeanor.
 It is projected that the expansion would add about 46,000 individual DNA samples a year to the databank.